Why Sitchin’s Alien Ancient Astronaut Hypothesis Is Wrong

 Sumerians depicted Stars and the Sun using separate symbols, and the symbol used on Cylinder VA243 is that of a Star Constellation shown by a single Star surrounded by the other Stars that would have made up the Constellation.

-It is not a symbol of the Sun surrounded by the other Planets of our Solar system to make up 12 Planets as Sitchin contends.
+It is not a symbol of the Sun surrounded by the other Planets of our Solar system to make up 12 Planets as the Ancient Astronaut Hypothesis claims.

 Cylinder VA243 therefore does not support the existence of Nibiru as a 12th Planet, let alone the idea that the Anunnaki came to Earth from this particular Planet.

-The question therefore remains on which sources Sitchin rely for his elaborate Theory if he is so mistaken regarding the Sumerian Texts on aspects that form the cornerstone of his Theory?
+The question therefore remains on which sources Sitchin rely for his elaborate Ancient Astronaut Theory if he is so mistaken regarding the Sumerian Texts on aspects that form the cornerstone of the idea of Ancient Astronauts?

 The Sumerian Naru Mythological literary style, the Anunnaki and History.

-In my view, Sitchin may have been able to read his Theory into the Sumerian Texts by taking random separate references to the Anunnaki in the Sumerian Texts out of the context of their original narratives.
+In my view, Sitchin may have been able to read the Ancient Astronaut Hypothesis into the Sumerian Texts by taking random separate references to the Anunnaki in the Sumerian Texts out of the context of their original narratives.

-This may be important to understand once we appreciate the existence of a genre of Sumerian Literature called Naru in which anonymous authors used fictitious stories to retell significant Historical events in order to further a particular Ruler’s agenda as a form of official Sumerian Propaganda.
+This may be important to understand how a fictional Ancient Astronaut Hypothesis was constructed once we appreciate the existence of a genre of Sumerian Literature called Naru in which anonymous authors used fictitious stories to retell significant Historical events in order to further a particular Ruler’s agenda as a form of official Sumerian Propaganda.

 A good example would probably be the Enuma Elish created after the establishment of Babylon in which the Sumerian Legends were retold to place the God Marduk at the Head when it had initially been Enlil from the onset of the Sumerian Civilization.